vuanhtuan1012/rest-api-with-fastapi/README.md

 ### What is in a request?

-- There're 4 pieces of data in a request:
+There're 4 pieces of data in a request:
 - **Method**: can be one of many different values like `GET`, `POST`, `PUT`, etc.
   - These values are essentially preset.
 These methods have meaning to most servers and clients.
   - So, usually servers will repond in a predictable way to each method.
-    - For example,
+  - *For example*,
     - `GET` method tends to be used to retrieve information.
     - `POST` method tends to be used to create information.
     - `PATCH` method tends to be used to modify an existing bit of information.
   - Some methods have certain restrictions.
-    - For example, most requests can have a body, some data included in the request, but some methods don't support a body being sent.
+  - *For example*, most requests can have a body, some data included in the request, but some methods don't support a body being sent.
 For instance, we couldn't use the `GET` method to send information to the server because it can't have a body in most cases.
 - **Endpoint:** is where the request is sent.
-    - For example, given an API url: `api.com/post?sorting=new`.
+  - *For example*, given an API url `api.com/post?sorting=new`.
     - `api.com`: is a host.
     - `/post`: is an endpoint.
     - `?sorting=new`: `sorting=new` is the `sorting` query string argument with a value of `new`.
       - It's a way to send extra data to the server.
 - **Body:** usually is JSON data, used to when the client wants to send an extra information to the server.
 - **Header:** is also information in key-value pairs, but the keys tend to have specific meaning.
+  - *For example*, `Content-Type`, `Content-Length`, `Date`, etc.
-For example, `Content-Type`.
-Headers are specific key value pairs that mean something.
+  - Headers are specific key value pairs that mean something.

 ## Module 2: Working with FastAPI